To say that I was nervous was an understatement.

 The owner of my heart.

 A/N: Hello!
-I hope that you all had a good weekend.
-I don’t have time to a long author’s note, but I do hope you enjoyed this chapter and our highhanded vampire’s proposal.
-I do want to say that I appreciate all of you who are still reading and extra thanks to those of you who take the time to comment!
+I hope you enjoyed this chapter and our highhanded vampire’s proposal.
+I appreciate all of you who are still reading and extra thanks to those of you who take the time to comment!
 You are much appreciated.

-Next up: Another “INNER-Lude,” this one from Warlow’s perspective…Yep, the conflict’s getting ready to heat up.
+Next up chronologically: Another “INNER-Lude,” this one from Warlow’s perspective (there’s a link below so you can go right to it)…Yep, the conflict’s getting ready to heat up.

 As always, many thanks to Seph and Kleannhouse for their support and work!
 They are the best.